robandrewford/cline-mcp-memory-bank/README.md

 }
 ```

-Replace `/path/to/memory-bank-server` with the actual path to your server installation.
+Replace `/path/to/cline-memory-bank` with the actual path to your server installation.

 ## Features

 ### Tools

+Once installed simply ask cline to `initialize the memory bank`.

+Then simply ask cline to update the memory bank or use `.clinerules` file or the system prompt.

 1. `initialize_memory_bank`
    - Creates Memory Bank structure for a new project